AFriendlyIrin/FFX-Info/docs/tech/data-files/customizations.md

 {:toc}

 ## Customization data files
-The general data file containing item prices is called `kaizou.bin` and can be found inside the `FFX_Data/ffx_ps2/ffx/master/jppc/battle/kernel` folder in the VBF archive.
+The general data file containing customizations is called `kaizou.bin` and can be found inside the `FFX_Data/ffx_ps2/ffx/master/jppc/battle/kernel` folder in the VBF archive.

 ### Block
 The customization block is 8 (0x8) bytes long and consists of four shorts.